Tuesday, 17 March 2026

 Surface:

-Tarmac, though there may be gravel, rough surfaces and potholes on lanes
+Tarmac, though there may be gravel, rough surfaces and potholes on lanes.
+This route doesn't have the smoothest road surfaces.

 Mechanic: